Server-side web search comes in two flavors at Opper.

 Full example

 The quick start keeps the tool entry minimal.
 This example sets every parameter on one request so you can see them in one place.
-Onlytype is required; everything else is optional and falls back to the engine or handler default.
+Only type is required; everything else is optional and falls back to the engine or handler default.

-CanonicalWebSearchTool schema) is the authoritative definition of every field, its type, and its default.
+The OpenAPI spec (CanonicalWebSearchTool schema) is the authoritative definition of every field, its type, and its default.

 See also